eemmiillyy/flowda/README.md

 ## Running the client demo

-This demo is set up to work with the default super user and the simple query job.
-It is designed to showcase how a user could use the API key and username from the user service's response to connect to the public Kafka cluster to display processed results in their own app.
+This demo is designed to showcase how a user could use the API key and username from the user service's response to connect to the public Kafka cluster to display processed results in their own app.

 A connector and corresponding job needs to be running in order for the demo to work.
 For this you can run `setupFlink.sh` which will create a connector.
 After that, you can launch the job with `launchJob.sh`.
 If you run `launchJob.sh` without a `-c` flag, the default simple query will be used.
 If you want to change the name of the `environmentId` make sure that you also change it inside `server/index.ts`.